Recommended!

 50% matched deposit up to USD $5,000

-After reaching the penultimate round of the Big Bash League finals last summer, the Brisbane Heat will be determined to go one better and qualify for the decider this time.
-Chris Lynn leads a team that relies heavily on local talent, but do the Heat have enough firepower to mix it with the other contenders?
+After reaching the finals of the Big Bash League last summer, the Brisbane Heat will be determined to go one better and win their first BBL series since 2013.
+With Usman Khawaja taking the reigns, does the Heat have enough firepower to mix it with the other contenders?

 Established: | 2011 |